finos/architecture-as-code/cli/README.md

 Options:
   -i, --instantiation <file>  Path to an instantiation of a CALM pattern.
+  -p, --pattern <file>        Path to a CALM pattern.
   -o, --output <file>         Path location at which to output the SVG. (default: "calm-visualization.svg") -v, --verbose               Enable verbose logging. (default: false) -h, --help                  display help for command